310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Midori %}
 Huh…?
 Uhh, what…?
 Sorry, I completely lost track of where this was going…

-Crossdress…?
+Cross-dress…?
 Um, what were you two arguing over…?
 {% endbubble %}

 {% bubble Tetora %}